JuliaDynamics/Attractors.jl/docs/src/examples.md

 ```

 ## Fractality of 2D basins of the (4D) magnetic pendulum
 In this section we will calculate the basins of attraction of the four-dimensional magnetic pendulum.
 We know that the attractors of this system are all individual fixed points on the (x, y) plane so we will only compute the basins there.
 We can also use this opportunity to highlight a different method, the [`AttractorsViaProximity`](@ref) which works when we already know where the attractors are.
-Furthermore we will also use a `projected_integrator` to project the 4D system onto a 2D plane, saving a lot of computational time!
+Furthermore we will also use a `ProjectedDynamicalSystem` to project the 4D system onto a 2D plane, saving a lot of computational time!

 ### Computing the basins

-First we need to load in the magnetic pendulum from the predefined dynamical systems
+First we need to load in the magnetic pendulum from the predefined dynamical systems library
 ```@example MAIN
 using PredefinedDynamicalSystems
-ds = Systems.magnetic_pendulum(d=0.2, α=0.2, ω=0.8, N=3)
+ds = PredefinedDynamicalSystems.magnetic_pendulum(d=0.2, α=0.2, ω=0.8, N=3)
 ```

 Then, we create a projected system on the x-y plane